kuritsu/spyglass/docs/index.md

 - Definition: Monitor definition, depending on the type.
   - Docker, K8S:
     - Image: Image name
-    - Entrypoint: Entry point
+    - Command: Command to run
     - Env: List of environment variables
       - Name: param_name
         Value: "${param}"
   - LambdaFunction:
     - LambdaArn: ARN of lambda function
     - Event: Full JSON of the event info to pass to the function.
-  - AzureFunction:
+  - Shell:
-    - AzureFunc: URL of azure function
+    - Command: Commands to run in a Shell session.
-    - Body: Full JSON of the body to pass to the function.
+    - Env: List of environment variables

 ### Permissions

-By default, all resources created has:
+By default, all resources created have:
 - Owners  = [user] (User who created the resource)
   - Note: Only the owners can change Owners, Readers and Writers fields, as well as delete the root target or monitor, role or user.
 - Readers = [] (empty means all users are readers)